-We have received a couple questions from a reader who has some concerns with silicone.
-We received these questions through facebook and would love it if you would become a facebook fan too!
+We have received a couple of questions from a reader who has some concerns with silicone.
+We received these questions through Facebook and would love it if you would become a Facebook fan too!

 Is silicone safe?
 It seems like so many things are made with silicone.
 Are we going to find out in a year that it’s not safe?

-We contacted the Consumer Product Safety division from Heath Canada and thinkBaby founder Kevin Brodwick, to find our more about tested silicone safety.
-Additionally we had contacted a very reputable on-line retailer whom specializes in silicone products for babies as being a safe alternative to plastics but never heard anything back from them, even after several emails.
-Hummmm.
+We contacted the Consumer Product Safety division of Heath Canada and thinkBaby founder Kevin Brodwick, to find out more about tested silicone safety.
+Additionally we had contacted a very reputable on-line retailer who specializes in silicone products for babies as being a safe alternative to plastics but never heard anything back from them, even after several emails.
+Hmmmm.

 Is Silicone Really Safe For Our Babies?

-Safbaby: We are very curious about the tested safety of silicone for our babies and children.
+SafBaby: We are very curious about the tested safety of silicone for our babies and children.
 These days there are so many products (pacifiers, bottle nipples, toys, etc.) made from silicone.
-It seems to be a safer alternative to plastics, but we are curious to know if there has been any studies that have measured showing what leaches off baby products during use.
+It seems to be a safer alternative to plastics, but we are curious to know if there have been any studies that have measured showing what leaches off baby products during use.